 - How would you describe your place of residence?

-- Is your family aware that you want to become a surrogate mother?
-If not, are you considering to tell them?
+- Is your family aware that you want to become parents through surrogacy?
+If not, are you considering telling them?

 - Have you ever been under psychological care?